Training structure

 Faculty of Science

-Organic Chemistry Module 2 is a continuation of Organic Chemistry Module 1.
-It focuses on the reactivity of carboxylic acids and derivatives.
+The Organic Chemistry 2 module follows on from the Organic Chemistry 1 module.
+It focuses on further study of the reactivity of carboxylic acids and derivatives.

 Color measurement